MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 That is why an intelligent enterprise needs many senses.

-In “Thousands of Senses,” the central point is that intelligence does not come from five broad senses, or even a few dozen inputs, but from access to a long tail of granular signals that can be selectively activated by context.
+In my blog, [Thousands of Senses](https://eugeneasahara.com/2025/06/15/thousands-of-senses/), the central point is that intelligence does not come from five broad senses, or even a few dozen inputs, but from access to a long tail of granular signals that can be selectively activated by context.
 The article makes the enterprise analogy directly: IoT devices, AI agents, application logs, transactions, customer behavior, operational events, and other streams become sensory organs for the business.
 The issue is not simply “more data,” but more kinds of signals, available when the situation requires them. ([Soft Coded Logic][1])

 That is the missing layer between ordinary CEP and process-aware intelligence.

-## Why ordinary CEP is not enough
+## Why Ordinary CEP is not Enough

 Complex Event Processing is already a powerful idea.
 Events stream through a system.
 Rules detect patterns.
 Windows aggregate activity.
 Alerts fire when known conditions appear.

 That is important.
 It is the fast reflex layer.

 But the problem with camouflage is that the known condition is often avoided.
 The scammer or attacker is deliberately trying not to match the obvious rule.
 The fish hook is designed to look like food.
 The phishing email is designed to look like business.
 The fraudulent transaction is designed to look like normal behavior.
 So the CEP layer needs help.

 The event should still go to the regular CEP engine.
 We still need fast rule evaluation, windowing, thresholds, and immediate reactions.
 But beside that fast lane, there should be a deeper process-intelligence lane that asks: